JetBrains/intellij-platform-plugin-template/README.md

 ## Continuous integration

 Continuous integration depends on [GitHub Actions][gh:actions], a set of workflows that make it possible to automate your testing and release process.
-Thanks to such automation, you can delegate the testing and verification phases to the CI and instead focus on development (and writing more tests).
+Thanks to such automation, you can delegate the testing and verification phases to the Continuous Integration (CI) and instead focus on development (and writing more tests).

 In the `.github/workflows` directory, you can find definitions for the following GitHub Actions workflows: